tedneward/Azgaarnoth/Classes/Cleric/Ocean.md

 ```
 def level2(npc):
-    npc.defer(lambda npc: npc.actions.append(f"***Channel Divinity: Torrential Wrath.*** A forceful {'10' if npc.levels('Cleric') < 17 else '20'}-foot-high wave of cold water erupts in a {'30' if npc.levels('Cleric') < 17 else '60'}ft-radius circle around you.
-All creatures within the circle must succeed on a Strength saving throw or take {npc.proficiencybonus()}d6 cold and {npc.proficiencybonus()}d6 bludgeoning damage and be pushed back {'10' if npc.levels('Cleric') < 17 else '15'} feet and knocked prone.
+    npc.defer(lambda npc: npc.actions.append(f"***Channel Divinity: Torrential Wrath.*** A forceful {'10' if npc.levels(baseclass) < 17 else '20'}-foot-high wave of cold water erupts in a {'30' if npc.levels(baseclass) < 17 else '60'}ft-radius circle around you.
+All creatures within the circle must succeed on a Strength saving throw or take {npc.proficiencybonus()}d6 cold and {npc.proficiencybonus()}d6 bludgeoning damage and be pushed back {'10' if npc.levels(baseclass) < 17 else '15'} feet and knocked prone.
 Creatures take half as much damage and are not pushed and knocked down on a successful saving throw.
-Creatures of the {'Huge' if npc.levels('Cleric') < 17 else 'Gargantuan'} size and larger are not pushed back and knocked prone.
+Creatures of the {'Huge' if npc.levels(baseclass) < 17 else 'Gargantuan'} size and larger are not pushed back and knocked prone.
 You must not be in the air when you do this."))
 ```

 ## Divine Strike